Status Update – November 2021

-The project is in its sixth year of implementation, after being granted one year extension by the bank.
-The project team continues with preparation of tender documents and raising bids for the few remaining works and services.
+The program is in its ninth and last year of implementation, after being granted some extensions by the bank.
+The program team continues with preparation of tender documents and raising bids for the few remaining works and services.
 The following are the key achievements to date;

 Component 1: Natural Resources Management

-- 4 boreholes have been drilled and equipped with a discharge of between 2.6 to 16m3/hr
+- 42 boreholes have been drilled and equipped with a discharge of between 2.6 to 18 m3/hr

-- 1 irrigation scheme reservoir dam under construction in Isiolo County
+- 1 irrigation scheme reservoir dam completed in Isiolo

-Trekking distances to access water for human and livestock use have been reduced from 15-30 km and sometimes even more, to an average of 2-7 km.
+- Trekking distances to access water for human and livestock use have been reduced from 15-30 km and sometimes even more, to an average less than 1 km to 7 km.
+This has saved time that was being used for fetching water to be used for other domestic and economic activities.

 Component 2: Improvement of Livestock Infrastructure and Management